RobertTate/learning-sessions/README.md

 ## Liturgy

-1. Everyone should tell the group what he/she is going to learn
+1. Everyone should tell the group what he/she is going to learn (update README)
 2. Learn stuff
 3. Schedule the next session